 Before using this site please read the site disclaimer.
 Also please note that any links provided may be part of an affiliate programme (viz. eBay, Amazon) which helps support the site as I will earn a commission when visitors make a qualifying purchase.

 Today I am reviewing the Koken Zeal or Z-series 3/8" ratchet wrench 3725Z - one of the Japanese brand's premium ratchet offerings.
-It's available from a variety of sources (eBay US, eBay AU, Amazon, Rakuten).
+It's available from a variety of sources (eBay US, eBay AU or Amazon).

 The ratchet comes in a fairly unassuming box - you're definitely not paying for fancy presentation here, but it's a ratchet not an iPhone so I can't imagine anyone cares about this: